Orlandster/geo-on-fire/README.md

 ```

 ### CDN
-If you are running gof in the browser you can include gof directly from the CDN like this:
+If you are running gof in the browser you can include it directly from the CDN like this:

 ```html
 <!-- gof -->